SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 The first is more benign than the second.
 Great founders come from lots of different places, and some may just not be connected to this rather restricted pool of potential hires.
 After the startup becomes a certain size, however, and reaches a certain level of notoriety, this excuse becomes a little weaker.

 The second reflects a little less favorably, but is understandable.
 Recruiting accomplished people is really, *really* hard.
-I know this, because I spent several months in early 2015 searching for Employee #1 for my nascent, pre-seed venture, [LinkMeUp](http://www.linkmeupmessenger.com/).
+This I know from personal experience: I spent several months in early 2015 searching for Employee #1 for my nascent, pre-seed venture, [LinkMeUp](http://www.linkmeupmessenger.com/).
 I set up shop at a startup career fair at Princeton, posted in college and hackathon Facebook groups, and even upgraded to LinkedIn Premium, where I sent many an unsolicited message to undergrads in my extended network.
 I interviewed several candidates for an Android engineering role, some of whom I turned down and several others more who turned *me* down.

 Moral of the story: it's hard to convince people to turn down offers at Google, Facebook, Uber, Airbnb, etc. to come work for your shitty company that might fail.
 But that is exactly the task of a great founding team.
 They must be accomplished and inspiring enough that smart people want to work for them,[^1] and clear enough in their articulation of the company's vision to convince smart people that they have a chance at success.

 The one thing that distinguishes students at top schools is that they tend to have the most options for what to do in the future, and often the highest opportunity cost for picking any one thing.
 So if you can convince Harvard grads to join your company, you are either really good at creating hype, or are genuinely offering them an amazing opportunity.

-Note that I'm definitely not suggesting that great early employees come only from top schools, or that all (or even most) students at top schools would make great early employees.
+Note that I'm definitely not suggesting that great early employees come only from good schools, or that all (or even most) students at good schools would make great early employees.
 Both of those statements are patently false.
 What I *am* saying is this: being able to recruit from top schools, or from top companies (e.g. ex-Google or ex-Facebook employees), is a decent signal that a company prioritizes hiring strong people, and is successful at it.

 Why do I use credentials like past university and company affiliation to judge that?
 One could imagine a better metric for evaluating early engineering hires, say, a documented record of involvement in successful software projects.
 Many in the tech industry, especially the vast majority who work on closed-source codebases, however, don't have such a portfolio.
 Moreover, this metric doesn't apply to non-technical employees.
 Finally, there's an efficiency argument.
 A high level of due diligence is completely warranted for the founders of a company (i.e. picking a startup just because the founders went to Stanford is a terrible idea), but may not be necessary for getting a sense for the backgrounds of the early employees.